Diversity of thought emerges from diverse experiences

-Senior Master Sgt.
-Martin Walker, 926th Force Support Squadron, Mission Personnel Section superintendent, Nov.
-5, Nellis Air Force Base, Nev.
-Walker has strived to overcome prejudice and become the middle ground voice of reason throughout his Reserve career.
+NELLIS AIR FORCE BASE, Nev. -- As race remains one of the most difficult topics to discuss in the workplace, Senior Master Sgt.
+Martin Walker, 926th Force Support Squadron, Mission Personnel Section superintendent, has strived to overcome prejudice and become the middle ground voice of reason throughout his Reserve career.

+As a military leader and member of the 926th Wing’s Diversity and Inclusion board, Walker uses his unique background to bring diversity of thought and respectful dialogue to every interaction he has.

+Growing up in East Oakland California, where he said he had to fight for respect and daily survival, Walker has worked to overcome not only external hardships, but also internal ones as well.

 |Date Taken: